Death of Ayrton Senna: Cause of death after impact

+Extrication and trip to hospital

 Fire marshals arrived at the car and were unable to touch Senna before qualified medical personnel arrived.
 Senna was pulled out of the car within minutes.
 Television coverage from an overhead helicopter was seen around the world, as rescue workers gave Senna medical attention.
 Close inspection of the area in which the medical staff treated Senna revealed a considerable amount of blood on the ground, probably from the pieces of suspension and upright assembly penetrating his helmet, which had ruptured his superficial temporal artery.
 From visible injuries to Senna's head, it was evident to attending medical professionals that he had sustained a grave head trauma.
 An emergency tracheotomy was conducted alongside the track to establish a secure airway through which the medical personnel could artificially maintain his breathing.
 The race was stopped one minute and nine seconds after Senna's crash.
 Williams team manager Ian Harrison went up to race control, finding a scene where many race officials were sensing that Senna's crash had been serious.
 Bernie Ecclestone later arrived in race control to calm the situation.

 Neurosurgeon Sid Watkins, the head of Formula One's on-track medical team, performed the on-site tracheotomy on Senna.
 Watkins later reported:

 Watkins cleared the respiratory passages, stemmed the blood flow, replaced lost blood and immobilised the cervical area.
-Watkins radioed for a medical helicopter and asked the intensive care anaesthetist, Giovanni Gordini, to escort Senna to Maggiore Hospital.
+He radioed for a medical helicopter and asked the intensive care anaesthetist, Giovanni Gordini, to escort Senna to Maggiore Hospital, along with emergency physician Alessandro Misley.
+Gordini later reported:

 During the safety car period, Érik Comas brought his Larrousse-Ford to the pit lane to correct a vibration issue caused by contact under a yellow flag on the first lap.
 Shortly after the helicopter landed on the racing surface, Comas left the pit area and attempted to rejoin the now red-flagged Grand Prix due to a miscommunication with his crew.
-The race marshals waved frantically at Comas as he approached Tamburello, since he was apparently unaware of what was taking place, and he slammed on his brakes in time to stop the Larousse and avoid a collision with the medical helicopter.
+The race marshals waved frantically at Comas as he approached Tamburello, since he was apparently unaware of what was taking place, and he slammed on his brakes in time to stop the Larrousse and avoid a collision with the medical helicopter.
 When he spotted Comas approaching the accident scene, John Watson — covering the events as an analyst for EuroSport — said it was the "most ridiculous thing I've ever seen at any time in my life".